Large limit sketches and topological space objects

+\begin{rem} Rattray has proven that every category that is monadic over a strongly compact category is also strongly compact \cite[Theorem 1]{rattray}.
+The same proof works for compact categories \cite[Remarks 2.3]{borger}. \end{rem}

 \begin{rem} By \cref{saft} and \cref{isbelllimit} we see that $\Top$ is the category of models of a realized limit sketch, which has to be large since $\Top$ is not locally presentable.
-However, this limit sketch is \emph{very} large -- it contains \emph{every} space -- and therefore not very useful in practice.
-Specifically it does not give a very concrete way of internalizing topological spaces: Following \cref{internalize} we could define topological space objects internal to a complete category $\C$ as continuous functors
+However, the limit sketch from the proof is \emph{very} large -- it contains \emph{every} space -- and therefore not very useful in practice.
+Specifically, it does not give a very concrete way of internalizing topological spaces: Following \cref{internalize} we could define topological space objects internal to a complete category $\C$ as continuous functors

 but how do they look like, really?
 Using strong compactness of $\Top$, it is not hard to see that they correspond to continuous functors

 whose composition $\C^{\op} \to \Top \to \Set$ is representable.
 But what does this mean, specifically, in terms of data inside of $\C$?
 We will answer these questions in \cref{sec:topspace,sec:topsketch}. \end{rem}